Dědice (Vyškov): Monuments

+Demographics

 Urban development

 It is not known when the older settlement was rearranged into a unit with a large spindle square with a church standing in the middle.
 The core of Dědice is a semi-trailer road, the shape of which is influenced by a stream in the northwest.
 Residential and farm buildings are arranged in a street.
 Behind the enclosed courtyards are gardens and fields.
 Hamiltony originated as a raabization alley.
 After their creation, they were built on one side of the road.
 The core of Pazderna is a small, rectangular village square, which is open to the west.

 In the third quarter of the 13th century, a castle was built on a watchtower upstream in the Velká Haná valley, according to which Milota of Dědice had the nickname.
 The castle was located near a long-distance route leading through the Drahany Highlands and the Vyškov Gate to South Moravia (Hodonín Region).
 The castle of Dědice disappeared at the beginning of the 15th century at the latest, as evidenced by the ceramics found on the site.
 The castle disappears from historical sources in the second quarter of the 16th century.
 Until the beginning of the 3rd millennium, terrain remains and foundations on a short right-bank watchtower to the bend of Velká Haná have been preserved.

 The castle was built on the last suitable promontory of the Drahany Highlands, before the valley of the river Haná melts into the plain.
 The layout of the castle consisted of two parts.
 Two moats separated the fort from the ascending and widening continuation of the promontory.
 The space was after the World War II violated by alterations to the auditorium and summer theater.
 It looks like the castle was without a tower.
 In 1372, the Šternberk burgrave was here, which means that after the middle of the 14th century, the castle of Dědice belonged to the Šternberk family and its use continued.

 The role of the castle of Dědice was taken over before 1381 by the newly built Stagnov Castle, located deeper in the Drahany Highlands.
 The promotion of Dědice, which took place sometime before 1371, is mainly explained by his role as a small town.
 Dědice were clearly built in the Middle Ages as a competitor of nearby Vyškov.